barbarer/py4e-int/_sources/functions/funcWithSetsAndDict.rst

 Dictionaries
 ============================

 A dictionary stores a value for a key.
+The keys must be immutable and unique.

 .. fillintheblank:: funct_dict_num_t